shubhamkumar200328/nextjs-practice-session-app-1/README.md

-# nextjs-practice-session-app-1
+# nextjs-practice-session-apps
-These folders are the practiced nextjs app
+These folders are the practiced nextjs apps